 In the 1970’s the US military launched a new class of aircraft carriers called the Nimitz.
 It was the biggest class yet, offering gigantic load displacements and great sustainability over long periods of time.
-Large machines require large parts and NEDC is committed to providing large gaskets to the military, aerospace, and medical industries.
+Similiar to then, large machines require large parts, and NEDC is very familiar with large gasket manufacturing through various methods.

 - Cold Bonding

 NEDC can provide many types of seams, including a 45 degree seam, a dove-tail seam, and more.
 These bonds are made through coordinated efforts between adhesives, RTVs, and our skilled fabricators.
 These techniques provide the ability to supply gaskets in an extra-large size, despite the constraints of the size of materials.
 NEDC maintains vulcanizing capabilities in house, so manufacturing large size gaskets has become relatively easier.
 There are a few caveats to keep in mind with larger than normal gaskets:

 - Tolerancing can become a challenge.
 A tolerance of +/- .005” may not be realistic in a gasket that is 70” long.
 It is good to keep in mind that the larger the gasket, the larger the tolerance should be.

 - Bonding/Vulcanizing/Knitting will require the drawing to allow for a seam.